learn-co-curriculum/reading-ios-filtering-basic/README.md

 ![](https://curriculum-content.s3.amazonaws.com/ios/reading-ios-filtering-basic/dinnerMusic.gif)

-The class' name is derived from the field of "[predicate logic][predicate_logic]", though the strict definition of that phrase is somewhat ambiguous.
+The class's name is derived from the field of "[predicate logic][predicate_logic]", though the strict definition of that phrase is somewhat ambiguous.
 Using `NSPredicate` instead of a loop allows us to not only accomplish the same filter in two lines of code every time, but it also allows us to access the same filter parameters from elsewhere in our code by passing around the `NSPredicate` object that we created (this is most commonly accomplished through using properties which we'll discuss in the next topic).

 Let's rewrite our filter from above using an `NSPredicate`: